w3c/respec-vc/README.md

 The `data-vc-vm` option can be used to provide a digital proof verification method (e.g., a URL to a public key).

-The `data-vc-tags` property can be set to the following values to customize the tabs displayed:
+The `data-vc-tabs` property can be set to the following values to customize the tabs displayed:

 On by default: